 Financial performance: The Academy Trust uses a number of benchmarks or performance indicators to evaluate its financial performance and drive budgetary control and monitoring.
+The Board of Trustees is satisfied that the Academy Trust has robust financial management processes in place, which is reflected in its strong financial performance during the period.

 A key financial performance indicator for the Academy Trust is the level of reserves held at the balance sheet date and, in particular, the amount of unrestricted reserves plus restricted income reserves at year end.
-At 31 August 2023, the balance of the unrestricted and restricted income reserves was £2,281,000 (2022: £1,755,000), which is after transfers of £131,000 (2022: £37,000) to the restricted fixed asset fund to fund capital expenditure during the year.
+At 31 August 2024, the balance of the unrestricted and restricted income reserves was £2,832,000 (2023: £2,281,000), which is after transfers of £184,000 (2023: £131,000) to the restricted fixed asset fund to fund capital expenditure during the year.
 Further details on the level of reserves held by the Academy Trust are set out in the Reserves Policy section below.

 The majority of the Academy Trust's funding is based on pupil numbers, another key performance indicator.
-As noted earlier in this report, pupil numbers at the most recent census were 1,219; a decrease of 9 from the same point in the prior year.
-This was due to a lower number in 6th form following a bulge due to the pandemic.
+As noted earlier in this report, pupil numbers at the most recent census were 1,206; the same as the prior year..

-Staffing costs: The percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the Education and Skills Funding Agency ('ESFA')) for the year was 82% (2022: 84%), while the percentage of staff costs to total costs (excluding depreciation and Local Government Pension Scheme FRS102 pension cost charges) was 79% (2022: 85%).
+Staffing costs: The percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the Education and Skills Funding Agency ('ESFA')) for the year was 80% (2023: 82%), while the percentage of staff costs to total costs (excluding depreciation and Local Government Pension Scheme FRS102 pension cost charges) was 80% (2023: 79%).